daniklafrance/deep_learning_challenge/README.md

 ## Summarize the overall results of your model
+* I was not able to increase performance of the original model.
+Accuracy ended up being 0.7252, 0.7241, 0.7236 and 0.7255 respectively.

 ## Describe how you could use a different model to solve the same problem, and explain why you would use that model
+* My next step would be to run the KERAS TUNER model on the data to find the optimal settings.

 ## Authors